 -Make sure your current Adobe Digital Editions program is closed.-Go to the Adobe Digital Editions download page. -Choose the correct installer for your computer (Windows or Mac).
-Download & install the file as you normally would if this was new software.-As installation nears the end, the installer it will ask permission to migrate all data from the old Adobe Digital Editions version and uninstall it.
+Download & install the file as you normally would if this was new software.-As installation nears the end, the installer it will ask permission to migrate all data from the old Adobe Digital Editions version.
 Say yes to this!
-You do not need to do anything else.
+You should not need to do anything else.

 Uninstalling/Reinstalling AppIf restart does not work.
 1. Go to the home screen of your device, and hold down on the misbehaving app until it starts to "wiggle."2.
 A black X will appear on the corner of your app.
 Tap this to delete it.3.
 Tap your home key to exit deletion mode.4.
 Reinstall the app from your App Store.
 If you need instructions on doing this, see the Tutorials page.

-Apps for 3M Cloud Library or OneClickdigital - checkouts will reappear after login to the app.
-BlueFire App for Enki or Freading - download a fresh copy of the book from My Account (Enki) or My Downloads (Freading).
+Apps for Cloud Library, Total Boox or OneClickdigital - checkouts will reappear after login to the app.
+Reader Apps for Enki or Freading - download a fresh copy of the book from My Account (Enki) or My Downloads (Freading).

 Uninstalling/Reinstalling App (If restart does not work.)
 1. Go into Settings.
 2. Select Apps or Applications.
 3. Select the misbehaving app from the list, and tap the "uninstall" button.
 4. Reinstall the app from your Play Store.
 If you need instructions on doing this, see the Tutorials page.